lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

-# Advanced Nuxt.js Web Development
+# Advanced Nuxt Web Development

-> Build server-side rendering (SSR) and static-generated (SSG) Vue.js applications using Nuxt.js and Composition API
+> Build server-side rendering (SSR) and static-generated (SSG) Vue.js applications using Nuxt and Composition API

-This is the code repository for *Advanced Nuxt.js Web Development*, coming soon in 2023, authored by [Lau Tiam Kok](https://lauthiamkok.net/).
+This is the code repository for *Advanced Nuxt Web Development*, coming soon in 2023, authored by [Lau Tiam Kok](https://lauthiamkok.net/).
 For the time being, if you are interested in this course and have questions, please visit [lauthiamkok.net](https://lauthiamkok.net) to contact me.
 Otherwise, feel free to sponsor this repository to keep it going and maintained through the following channels:

 * [Open Collective](https://opencollective.com/lautiamkok)
 * [Ko-fi](https://ko-fi.com/lautiamkok)

 ## Course Overview

-This repository is the successor of [*Hands-on Nuxt.js Web Development*](https://github.com/PacktPublishing/Hands-on-Nuxt.js-Web-Development).
-You can purchase the book of *Hands-on Nuxt.js Web Development* from [packtpub.com](https://www.packtpub.com/product/hands-on-nuxtjs-web-development/9781789952698).
-If you have owned the book already, which is based on Nuxt.js 2, and would like to upgrade to Nuxt.js 3 and update the old NPM packages, frameworks, and tools, please use this repository to do so.
-However, bear in mind that the following dependencies and skills that are covered in *Hands-on Nuxt.js Web Development* are not included in this repository and course:
+This repository is the successor of [*Hands-on Nuxt Web Development*](https://github.com/PacktPublishing/Hands-on-Nuxt.js-Web-Development).
+You can purchase the book of *Hands-on Nuxt Web Development* from [packtpub.com](https://www.packtpub.com/product/hands-on-nuxtjs-web-development/9781789952698).
+If you have owned the book already, which is based on Nuxt 2, and would like to upgrade to Nuxt 3 and update the old NPM packages, frameworks, and tools, please use this repository to do so.
+However, bear in mind that the following dependencies and skills that are covered in *Hands-on Nuxt Web Development* are not included in this repository and course:

 * Webpack
 * Backpack